ImtiazVision/imtiazvision/README.md

 > Perspective is important since it determines our fate.

+> Ideas should be introduced through empathic mirroring rather than being taught.

 > Things that appear to be too wonderful to be true are almost always true in life.

 > We cannot comprehend perception until we consider what each perceptual inference is required for ecologically, as well as the computing difficulties involved in forming that inference.